|

 Proven, real world training experience plus genuine empathy for dogs and the people who love them make FORTUNATE K9 the first choice of informed dog owners.
 Clients are referred to us by veterinarians, humane societies and rescues, and even other dog trainers.
 We offer you the insight you need to understand your dog’s behavior, and we effectively teach the skills you need to address it. |

 Julia began formally training at the age of twelve, when she trained and titled dogs in AKC obedience competitions for friends and neighbors.
 As an adult, she turned her attention to solving the dog behavior problems that complicated many pet owners' lives, and along the way became a nationally recognized and respected professional due to her no-nonsense, results-oriented approach and her compassion for dogs and their owners.
-Julia was the Training Director for Doberman Rescue Unlimited from 1998-2005, and started their "DRU University" shelter dog program, which served as a model for shelters and rescue groups across the country.
-She was also the senior trainer on staff at Olympia Kennels training hundreds of dogs who were there for basic to advanced obedience and behavior modification, while also handling dogs in personal protection and Schutzhund training. |
+Julia was the Training Director for Doberman Rescue Unlimited from 1998-2005, and started their "DRU University" shelter dog program, which served as a model for shelters and rescue groups across the country. |

 Julia has conducted seminars and presentations for numerous humane groups and training organizations, focusing on balanced training and working with aggressive and defensive dogs.
-Her monthly column “The Canine Contrarian” appears in the Dog In Sight newspaper.
+Her monthly column “The Canine Contrarian” appeared in the Dog In Sight newspaper.
 Her training articles have been published in magazines such as Schutzhund USA, The Aggression Newsletter, The North American Working Bouvier Association Journal, Griffonnier and the IACP Safehands Journal, and are handed out as brochures by shelters and rescue groups around the country, as well as appearing on numerous training websites.
 Julia was honored by the International Association of Canine Professionals as a “Certified Dog Trainer” based on her extensive experience and history with the organization.
-Several of her current students compete very successfully in AKC Obedience and Rally Obedience, and have titled their dogs with the entry level of “BH” in Schutzhund and “WDTT” in the new AKC Working Dog Sport.
+Several of her current students compete very successfully in AKC Obedience and Rally Obedience, and have titled their dogs with the entry level of “BH” in Schutzhund and “WDTT” in the AKC Working Dog Sport.
 Julia and her faithful demo dog, Kinderspiel v.
 DRU, CGC, have even appeared on the NBC Today Show!
 Described by some of her students as a "life coach for dog owners”, Julia is an articulate champion of common sense and compassion, and a clever and effective “translator” between human and dog. |

 Gus, CGC proves that “difficult” breeds aren’t difficult for us! |

-Easy-going dogs sit shoulder to shoulder with previously “incorrigible” classmates in our Advanced Group Class, “The Ruff Crowd”. |
+Easy-going dogs sit shoulder to shoulder with previously “incorrigible” classmates in our Drop-In Group Class. |

 Julia with Doc de Brucelee BH and Jane Doe v.
 DRU BH |